wei-song1/tp/docs/UserGuide.md

 Current available criteria are:
 * `name` : Sorts the contact list based on contact's name
-* `networth` : Sorts the contact list based on contact's networth bracket
+* `networth` : Sorts the contact list based on contact's net worth bracket
 * `amount` : Sorts the contact list based on contact's order amount
 * `price` : Sorts the contact list based on contact's order price
 * `deadline`: Sorts the contact list based on contact's deadline